-Please rank your top three client populations, settings or practice areas you are interested in.
+• Please rank your top three client populations, settings or practice areas you are interested in.

-Children Substance Use Disabilities Homelessness Residential Schools Health Crisis Adult LatinX Child Welfare Geriatrics Immigration Outpatient
+Children Substance Use Disabilities Homelessness

+Schools Medical Crisis Adult

+Residential Geriatrics Immigration

 • Briefly explain your rankings (why these populations interest you and/or what, in particular, interests you about these populations)?
-Share any additional information that would be helpful to know in relation to your rankings.
-If there are other areas or populations you are interested in, please provide a brief explanation around those as well.
-(1000 character max.)
+If there is additional information, that would be helpful to share in relation to your rankings.
+If there are other areas or populations you are interested in, please provide that brief explanation as well.
+(1000-character max.)

-Please remember, this is only the beginning of the collaborative field education placement process.
-You will meet with your assigned field education staff to discuss in more detail your needs and your interests.
+Please remember, this is only the beginning of the collaborative practicum education placement process.
+You will meet with your assigned practicum education staff to discuss in more detail your needs and your interests.

-TRAVEL AND LOCATION OF FIELD PLACEMENT
+TRAVEL AND LOCATION OF PRACTICUM INTERNSHIP PLACEMENT

-Students need to be prepared to travel as it may be expected multiple days per week to complete their field placements.
+Students need to be prepared to travel as it may be expected multiple days per week to complete their practicum placements.
 While some students complete placements within a short distance from their home, other students will need to commute a significant distance to access specific kinds of settings that are not available closer to home or WSU.

-• What will be your address while completing your field placement for the coming academic year?
+• What will be your address while completing your internship placement for the coming academic year?

-Street:

-City, State:
+Street: City, State: